1. The Vijayanagara Empire was founded in ___________.

 Explanation: The combined Mughal-Bijapur advances ended Vijayanagara around 1646 CE.

-76. The main reason for founding Vijayanagara in 1336 CE was:
+76. The main reason for founding Vijayanagara in 1336 CE was___________.

 A) Protect Karnataka from Delhi Sultanate invasions